SUMMIT LIBRARY PROGRAMS

 The library hosts a variety of incentive programs, designed to promote reading and develop relationships.
 Students are encouraged to get involved!

 Lunch-n-Lit is a grade level book club.
-Students may sign up to read any book of their choice and come prepared to tell other students about what they read.
-On meeting days, participants bring their lunch to the library, discuss books, eat lunch and enjoy a treat!
+Students are encouraged to sign up!
+Read the selected book and come prepared to contribute to a great book discussion!
+On meeting days, participants bring their lunch to the library, discuss books, and enjoy a treat!

 READING WITHOUT WALLS is an annual nationwide reading program presented by Gene Yang, the National Ambassador for Young People’s Literature.
 The National Ambassador Program is sponsored by The Children’s Book Council, Every Child a Reader, and The Library of Congress.

 Expand your horizons and earn a reward each month!